 Waivers for documented informed consent may be requested.

 For more information regarding informed consent, see the IRB's Informed Consent page.

 Data safety and confidentiality

-Each protocol must provide for monitoring of the collected data for the safety of the subjects, especially where risks to the subjects are substantial.
+A plan for monitoring of collected data for the safety of the subjects, especially where risks to the subjects are substantial, must be included.